h0uz3/CongressChecklist/README.md

 - shower gel
 - shampoo (to avoid bad hair days)
 - conditioner
-- tampons
 - sanitary towels
 - condoms, dental dams and other protective gear (Make sure the condoms are not beyond their usage date!
 (Yes, it really happens…))
 - lubricant (water based to be compatible with condoms)
 - disinfectants
 - soap
 - deodorant, antiperspirant
-- hairbrush/comb (to avoid bad hair days)
+- hairbrush (to avoid bad hair days)
 - hair-band (Zopfringerl) to tame your mane
 - handkerchiefs
 - towel.
 Never hitchhike the Galaxy without one.
-- contact lenses
-	- cleaning fluid
-	- contact lens container
-	- replacement contact lenses
-	- replacement glasses
-	- eye drops
 - glasses
+- sun glasses
+- spare glasses
 - spectacle case
 - cleaning cloth
 - Oropax or other things to plug into your ears for a good “night”'s sleep.

 ### Cosmetics
-- make up
-- nail polish
-- nail scissors
 - nail file
 - razor (with spare blades)
-- lipstick/lipgloss
 - lipbalm
 - tweezers
-- cotton swabs (Wattestäbchen)
-- make up remover pads
 - skin care